 GONBs have been advocated as a diagnostic test for cervicogenic headache and ON.
 However, criteria and standards for diagnostic GONBs remain to be defined.
-There are no well-designed clinical trials that clearly indicate that injection of the greater occipital nerve (GON) can be used as a specific diagnostic test for headaches and ON.
+No well-designed clinical trials clearly indicate that injection of the greater occipital nerve (GON) can be used as a specific diagnostic test for headaches and ON.